 Laser Safety for Research and Teaching Laboratories

-High power research lasers can present hazards that include but are not limited to the high power voltage power supplies used, the inhalation of vapors and particulates that may be released, inhalation to gases used, exposure to carcinogenic dyes, intense noises, as well as skin damage from exposure to direct or reflected beams.
+Lasers can present hazards that include but are not limited to eye injury from direct or reflected beams, exposure to high power voltage power supplies used, the inhalation of vapors and particulates that may be released, inhalation to gases used, exposure to carcinogenic dyes, intense noises, as well as skin damage from exposure to direct or reflected beams.

 LASER SAFETY PROGRAM